 Mississippi, know also as “The Magnolia State” and “The Hospitality State”, offers some of the most beautiful and spectacular sights and places to visit!
 Just browse through these awesome pictures and be amazed by it’s beauty.
 Ps: Did you know the world’s largest shrimp is on display at the Old Spanish Fort Museum in Pascagoula?

 Built between 1859 and 1861 by a wealthy plantation owner, Smith Coffee Daniel II, was a four-story Greek Revival mansion overlooking the Mississippi River.
 Destroyed by a fire on 1890, all that remains of the grand mansion are the beautiful Greek columns and a deathly serenity—a haunting reminder of what once was.

-Doyle Arm, Noxubee National Wildlife Refuge
+2. Doyle Arm, Noxubee National Wildlife Refuge

 The Noxubee National Wildlife Refuge is home to not only a wide variety of Mississippi’s native wildlife but some stunning natural beauty, too.
 As a feeding area for migratory species, the boardwalk at Doyle Arm offers some spectacular bird watching year-round—and for the more adventurous explorer, the opportunity to see Alligators in their natural habitat is something not to be missed.

 While away a few hours in the tranquility of Cypress Swamp, inside the Natchez Trace Parkway National Park.
 Bask in the natural beauty that you’d be hard-pressed to find elsewhere and take in the excitement of seeing Mississippi’s wildlife at play.
 Whether walking, driving, or cycling, you’ll find lots to do and see when you visit the Cypress Swamp and its surrounding area.